-We’re just getting the system set up, so expect more events soon.
 Have an event you’d like to promote on our calendar?
 Provide your event information on our submission form.
-Basic listings are free, opportunities to feature your event and submit sponsored content are coming soon.
+Basic listings are free, opportunities to feature your event and submit sponsored content are available.
 Charity events may qualify for promotion discounts.

 Celebrate the spookiest holiday of the year – Halloween!
 Halloween as we know it grew from the Celtic celebration called Samhain, practiced about 2,000 years ago.
 The Celts of England, Scotland, Ireland and Northern France believed it was on this day that the dead returned to walk the earth.
 Some villagers dressed in skins and other costumes to scare away the spirits who had returned, starting the tradition of dressing up on this day.